dutchsec/redux-reconnecting-socket/README.md

 # Redux reconnecting socket

 Redux middleware and reducer for creating a websocket connection.

-When the connection drops it will automatically reconnect.
+Features
+* Send messages to the server simply by adding `sendToServer: true` to your actions.
+* Messages received from the server are automatically dispatched as actions.
+* Automatically tries to reconnect when the connection drops.
+* The `state.connection.connected` boolean is available in your store.
+* **Optional:** Use promises if you are expecting a response from the server after a certain message.

 ## Installation